berenslab/contrastive-ne/readme.md

 The repository can also be used to run  SimCLR[^simclr] experiments, by using the InfoNCE loss.
 The main class `ContrastiveEmbedding` allows to change the similarity measure to the exponential of a temperature-scaled cosine similarity (`metric="cosine"`).
 Its `forward` method accepts a dataloader.
-If the dataloader implements data augmentation one obtains SimCLR.
+If the dataloader implements data augmentation, one obtains SimCLR.

 ## Installation